Learn How to Time Contractions

 On the phone, be ready to give information about the timing and intensity of your contractions as well as any other symptoms you’ve noticed.
 For example, you should always call your provider if you notice vaginal bleeding.

-Your provider will use all the information to decide whether you should head to the hospital or birthing center, or whether you should stay home a little longer where you may feel more comfortable and relaxed during the early stages of labor.
+Your healthcare provider will gather all the details to help you decide if it's time to head to the hospital or birthing center.
+Alternatively, they might suggest staying home a bit longer, where you can feel more at ease during the early stages of labor.

 What Can You Do at Home During Early Labor?